Chris5613/Gamerconnect/journals/Gabe_journal.md

 # 2/18/23
 I started and finished a Get one post endpoint, complete with the appropriate router.
 Implemented an Error class to provide error messages.
 Created two helper functions for creating post responses.

+# 2/20/23
+Fixed up delete endpoint (proper error message outpoint).
+Manages to fix my ghi container, in preparation for working on front end.
+Helped out teammates sort through some errors.

+# 2/21/23
+Worked on updating get_all and get_one endpoints to better match our needs, since Dean wanted to get users.name and games.title, based on the user_id and game_id that we had.
+I created a new schema to match these outputs, and remade out queries, using left joins matching the tables.
+Started working on Login form FE section.

+# 2/22/23